tylerjpeterson/Contactor/README.md

-  exists          Check if contact exists search          Search contacts by name remove          Remove a contact help            Prints this help information version         Prints the current version of this app
+  exists          Check if contact exists search          Search contacts by name remove          Remove a contact listGroups      List groups by name searchGroups    Search groups by name createGroup     Create a new contact group deleteGroup     Delete a group and all of its Contacts help            Prints this help information version         Prints the current version of this app
 ```